 Ecuador consists of three distinct regions: the coast, the sierra, and the orient.
 The coast and the orient are actually split down the middle by the Andes sierra region which runs right down the middle of the country from north to south.

-Along the coastline of the Ecuador is rich with beaches and resorts as well as various fishing villages and agricultural areas.
+The coastline of Ecuador is rich with beaches and resorts as well as various fishing villages and agricultural areas.
 The vegetation is mostly marshes and mangrove forests.
 The beaches are scattered with palms and the waters are warm around the year.
 The northern region of the coast is much hotter and humid with a lot more rain than in the southern region.
-This region is home to a culture with African roots as characterized by the food, music, and dance.
+This region is home to a culture with African roots as characterized by food, music, and dance.

 The Orient is located east of the Andes mountain range.
 It is made up of tropical forests with several rivers which are filled by the melting snow from the surrounding volcanoes and mountains.
 Because of these tropical characteristics, the region is very bio-diverse with a variety of species of plants and wildlife.
 Due to the lack of entry points into this area, you will find fewer tourists here, but it does have many activities to enjoy in these spectacular surroundings.